 Subcontractor A person, business, company or organisation contracted by the Supplier to deliver or perform part of the Supplier's obligations under this Contract.

 Supplier The person, business, company or organisation named as the Supplier on page 1.
-It includes its Personnel, successors, and permitted assignees.

 Variation A change to any aspect of this Contract that complies with clause 16.1.